AutoGavy/ASB2-Challenge/README.md

 - Added 3 new aliens (II Only)
 - Reduced Buzzer's attack interval (II Only)
 - Added Jumper Drone Horde (II Only)
-- Enabled OnFire Settings when there's a player/bot using flamerthrower
+- Enables OnFire Settings when there's a player/bot using flamerthrower

 - About the Counting System:
 If you kill a drone, you will receive points.
 If you are hit by drones, you will lose points.